malloc47/malloc47.github.com/about/index.md

 <a href="http://www.github.com/malloc47" class="transparent github"> </a>
 </div>

-My name is Jarrell Waggoner (ʤɛɹәl wægәnɹ̩).
+My name is Jarrell Waggoner (ʤɛɹәl wægәnɹ̩, in [IPA](http://en.wikipedia.org/wiki/IPA)).
 I'm a developer and (presently) graduate student in Computer Science.
 I thrive on backend problems with an emphasis on big data and and algorithms.